Skip to content

 Native Pollinator Plant Research

-Led by Humber College Faculty Igino Teolis and assisted by instructor Lynn Short, various research projects have been conducted in partnership with TRCA to learn as much as possible to help support the growth of native plants that support pollinators around the city.
+Led by Humber Polytechnic Faculty Igino Teolis and assisted by instructor Lynn Short, various research projects have been conducted in partnership with TRCA to learn as much as possible to help support the growth of native plants that support pollinators around the city.

 In 2018, research was conducted into seed mixes and other factors that can effect plant growth to help facilitate pollinator movement across the city.
-Humber College student Jana Freeman was a research assistant on the project.
+Humber Polytechnic student Jana Freeman was a research assistant on the project.

 A young man measures a small tree.